forge-archive/plugin-undo/README.md

 Due to the bug in the jgit-2.0, which breaks the plugin-undo functionality, a custom version of jgit-2.1-snapshot with the bugfix is provided with this plugin.
 This way, plugin-undo does not use jgit version provided by forge.
 Also, all references to the GitUtils class from forge-git-tools are currently removed.
 This is a temprorary measure until jgit-2.1 is released. (planned release date: 28 September 2012)

+# Limitations

+## Never switch to the history-branch while having a dirty index/working tree

+Due to the nature of git, it's highly advisable not to checkout history-branch created by the plugin-undo while having uncommitted changes either in the git index or in the working tree.
+Git will silently remove all identical files from your index and/or working tree which are already stored on the history-branch.

+## plugin-undo creates a commit before reverting changes

+To limit the number of merging conflicts and other potential problems, plugin-undo will create a commit, adding all uncommitted and unstaged changes (including untracked files).
+This way a clean working tree is ensured before reverting the latest change.

+Notice, that untracked files are also added.
+You should either use `git clean -f` before, or be absolutely OK with those files being kept in your repository after the commit is reverted.
+Use `.gitignore` to keep important files (e.g. IDE `.project` files, etc) untracked.

 # Changelog

 This project uses [Apache Maven](http://maven.apache.org/) for release numbering.